If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 Timeline: 1999–2000

-Case Type: The case was a civil lawsuit over trespass to chattels, with eBay accusing Bidder’s Edge of unlawfully scraping its site using automated data collection bots.
+Case type: Civil lawsuit for trespass to chattels, in which eBay accused Bidder’s Edge of unlawfully scraping its site using automated data collection bots.

 The court order was preventing Bidger’s Edge from scraping eBay content again.
-The main argument eBay won over was that Bidger’s Edge was exhausting their system, and others following Bidger’s Edge could cause more harm to eBay’s system.
+The main argument eBay won was that Bidger’s Edge was overloading their system, and that others following Bidger’s Edge could cause further harm to eBay’s system.

 Facebook vs Power Ventures Case